m-decoster/glExamples/README.md

 **Compile**: `make cubemaps`
 **Run**: `cd bin; ./07-cubemaps.out`

 This example shows how to create a skybox with cubemaps.
-It demonstrates loading 6 textures into a cubemap, and it demonstrates how to draw the skybox behind everything else.
+It demonstrates loading 6 images into a cubemap, and it demonstrates how to draw the skybox behind everything else.

 [Code](src/examples/07-cubemaps)